friendsofdesign/preweb/working-with-git-and-github.md

 ![](./assets/Screen Shot 2018-04-16 at 15.32.57.png)

-Once you have committed to master, more on this later, your stage will be cleared for new changes and a revision created.
-In GitHub Desktop your revisions can be seen in the "History" tab:
+Once you have committed to master, (which will be explained in greater detail later), your stage will be cleared for new changes and a revision created.
+Not to worry though, in GitHub Desktop your revisions can still be seen in the "History" tab:

 ![](./assets/Screen Shot 2018-04-16 at 15.38.07.png)